Joining the Holme Valley Mountain Rescue Team

 Our members are on call 24 hours a day, 365 days a year.
 We understand that individuals may not be able to respond all the time, due to work, family or other commitments, but it is worth having a conversation with your employer and family to judge your likely availability.
 Having said that, the majority of our call-outs occur when people are in the hills for recreation, so tend to be outside of work hours.

-We are now accepting applications for our 2020 intake.
-We will hold all applications until the end of October 2019 when they will then be assessed.
-If your application is successful you will be invited to our next induction day in January 2020.
-The induction day will be a chance to meet members of the team and current trainee members, hear a little about what is expected of team members and ask any questions you might have.
-You will also be asked to participate in a few activities, which are designed to assess the particular skills and aptitude required of team members.
-If you successfully pass the induction day you will then be enrolled as a trainee member and invited to commence training with the team.
+35 people applied to join the team and these will now be considered by our leadership team.
+People who pass this stage will be invited to our next induction day in January 2022.
+The induction day will be a chance to meet members of the team and current trainee members, hear a little about what is expected of team members and ask any questions candidates might have.
+Candidates will also be asked to participate in a few activities, which are designed to assess the particular skills and aptitude required of team members.
+Those who successfully pass the induction day will then be enrolled as a trainee member and invited to commence training with the team.

 The team runs an annual training programme designed to cover all the skills required meet the competence guidelines laid down nationally by Mountain Rescue England & Wales.
 Acceptance as a call-out member will require you to have been assessed as competent in all areas of the training curriculum.

 What's it like being an MRT member?